 You can stop using your sling.
 You can now return to light activities.
-Remember, you should not do any heavy lifting for 6 weeks.
+Remember, no heavy lifting for 6 weeks.

-Exercises:
+Exercises

 Start these exercises 3 weeks after your injury.
 Try to do them 4 to 5 times a day.
 Repeat each exercise 10 times.